-During the year ending 31 August 2019, the total expenditure excluding actuarial pension adjustments and depreciation was £6,692,499 (2018: £6,476,911).
-This expenditure was met by recurrent grant funding from the ESFA and the local authority as well as self-generated incoming resources.
-In addition to the revenue expenditure, revenue funds of £101,433 were transferred from revenue to capital funds to repay capital loan.
-The deficit for the year on revenue funds was £85,319.
+During the year ending 31 August 2020, the total expenditure excluding actuarial pension adjustments and depreciation was £7,218,485 (2019: £6,692,499).
+This expenditure was largely met by recurrent grant funding from the ESFA and the local authority as well as self-generated incoming resources.
+The deficit for the year on revenue funds was £58,019.
+This was after the academy incurred exceptional costs related to the Covid-19 pandemic, estimated to be in excess of £60,000.
+The academy is continuing to incur exceptional costs related to Covid-19, the final quantum of which is currently uncertain.